 Q4.
-Ways Respondents Learn About Whitestown Parks and Recreation Department's Programs and Events by percentage of respondents who selected the item as one of their top three choices
+Ways Respondents Learn About Whitestown Parks and Recreation Department's Programs and Events

 Based on the sum of their top three choices, the methods of communication most preferred by respondents were: 1) Whitestown social media, 2) email/eBlasts, and 3) the Town website.